top of page

 • An online edition which enables you to read the entire book on a computer or tablet.

 If you invest in a textbook, make sure you use it as leaving it untouched in a bag or on a shelf will not help you.
-It's not necessary to read it from cover to cover but it can be useful to dip in and out of a textbook to find information on a topic you need help with or highlight key points or quotes.
+It's not necessary to read it from cover to cover but it can be useful to dip in and out of it to find information on a topic you need help with or highlight key points or quotes.
 You may also like to write down some brief notes to help you to plan the content and structure of a written response to an exam question as this type of active revision will help you to learn and improve your skills.

 9) Investigate Online Resources